jocelin/rust-node-ffi/README.md

 ## Description
 This project explores `node-ffi` (Foreign Function Interface) that allows a `npm` project to call functions written in `Rust` for expensive calculations.

+This project calculates fibonacci number in both `rust` and `node` and outputs the time it takes to complete the computation and the results from both functions.

+The program takes an optional input (default to 30 if not provided) from the command line.

 ## Tools / Prerequisites
 1. This project runs on `Windows 10 OS`
 2. Make sure the following tools are installed